kabaljit/tradingPlus/readme.md

 1. Download the repository
 2. Run `yarn`
+3. Run `yarn generate:asset-modules` to generate all the necessary assets
-3. Run `yarn start`
+4. Run `yarn start`
-4. Check a device to run the app:
+5. Check a device to run the app:

     * `Run a Android device/emulator`
     * `Run a iOS Simulator`